rabelais88/this-movie-review-does-not-exist/README.md

 # Insights

 - The unpredictability and cost of using generative AI should be highlighted.
-- Acknowledged the importance of prompt engineering in obtaining desired AI responses.
+- Learned the importance of prompt engineering in obtaining desired AI responses.
 - Noted the usefulness of chain-prompting techniques.
-- Emphasized the need for coding skills in creating effective AI pipelines.
+- At least some degree of coding skills needed in creating effective AI pipelines.
 Especially useful for making chain-prompting pipelines.
-- Creating consistent result with generative AI is more difficult than the expectation. always think of failure rate, be aware that some of the results are needed to be thrown away. when making pipelines, wrap the code with try-catch and save every result to machine readable format.
+- Creating consistent result with generative AI is more difficult than the expectation.
+Failure rates are high, be aware that some of the results are needed to be thrown away.
+  - When making pipelines, wrap the code with try-catch and save every result to machine readable format.
-- The end result is super interesting.
-Some photos look very real.
+- The end result is super interesting. ✨ Some photos look very real.
 Some articles are fun to read.
-- Generative AI is expensive. compared to the amount of money that is used for hosting a web app for a month, more money has been used on gen AI for 1 week of work.
+- Generative AI is expensive.
+Even a test costs.
+Compared to a monthly cost for a simple web server, generative AI for just 1 week of work costed more.😢

 # Note

 - Advertisements and collaboration offers are welcome.
-- Planned to add more reviews in the future.
+- Plan to add more reviews in the future.🙏